oguzhankircali/oguzhankircali/README.md

-- 🔭 I’m currently working on The Liberty Lab
+- 🔭 I’m currently working at Elyntis
 - 🌱 I’m currently working on a project which is building with AspNetZero Framework (Angular + Web API) on Azure
 - 📫 Reach me via e-mail: [merhaba@oguzhankircali.com](mailto:merhaba@oguzhankircali.com)